reidmorrison/semantic_logger/docs/rails.md

 By default backtraces are only captured for `:error` and `:fatal` levels since capturing a backtrace for every log message is expensive.

-This feature can be used in production, but use care since setting the level too low will slow down the application.
+This feature can be used in production, but use with care since setting the level too low will slow down the application.

 ### Custom Controller Base Class